What are some of the advantages of mediation?

 How do I mediate if I don’t trust the other person?

-This is very important information to tell the mediator in your first contact.
 Mediators are trained to manage conflict and work to balance power imbalances.
-However, if there has been physical, mental and/or emotional abuse, then mediation may not be beneficial.
-In some situations, mediation may be appropriate if safety parameters can be incorporated such as the mediator going back and forth between you and your spouse while you are in separate rooms.
+However, if there has been physical, mental and/or emotional abuse, then mediation may not be the appropriate process.

 Do I really need to consult with an attorney – can’t you just advise us on what to do?